mashpie/i18n-node/README.md

       '__n': 'tn' //and req.__n can be called as req.tn
     },

-    // Downcase locale when passed on queryParam; e.g. lang=en-US becomes
+    // When set to true, downcase locale when passed on queryParam; e.g. lang=en-US becomes en-us.
-    // en-us.
-When set to false, the queryParam value will be used as passed;
+    // When set to false, the queryParam value will be used as passed;
     // e.g. lang=en-US remains en-US.
-    preserveLegacyCase: true,
+    preserveLegacyCase: true, // defaults to true

     // set the language catalog statically
     // also overrides locales